-Klatch Coffee Espresso Blend – Medium Roast
+Klatch Coffee Espresso Blend Medium Roast - World's Best Espresso

-Klatch coffee are famous in the industry.
+Klatch coffee is famous in the industry.
 The Perry family has done a tremendous work in the coffee business, on all levels.
 Mike Perry prides himself with numerous successful blends and single origins.
 The company claims they only buy quality beans from the top 1%.

 Their WBE blend, (World's Best Espresso), is indeed close to perfection.
 The blend was named the best espresso in the world at the World Barista Championships, so it's not just an empty title.
 This blend has a sweet and bright fusion of chocolate and orange notes.
 The lingering caramel finish will make you want a second shot and a third one!
 You will have to stop though.

 The famous blend made with three fantastic beans, Brazil Yellow Bourbon, Ethiopian Natural, and Sumatra Lake Tawar.
-The beans are roasted separately, and blended at the end for maximizing characteristics in each bean.
+The beans are roasted separately and blended at the end for maximizing characteristics in each bean.

 Storage and Packaging

 He had a decent machine, the Gaggia Classic.
-Yeah Gaggia can be a bit temperamental, but not to that extent.
+Yeah, Gaggia can be a bit temperamental, but not to that extent.
 I knew right away what was the problem, but I let him explain the whole brewing process.
 I asked him more about the beans and how he stored them, more exactly.
 It turned out he was storing the beans in a paper bag near the stove.
 The beans were constantly exposed to heat and air.
 So he had Illy quality beans for 2 days maximum.
 He had the ground coffee from Illy, which is amazing, but ground coffee expires even faster than whole beans.

 I love small roasters, and I buy coffee from them.
 Small roasters, however, are not subject to strict processes like the big roasting companies.
-If you know your roaster just got a batch out, or if your roaster has a subscription based system, it’s fine.
+If you know your roaster just got a batch out, or if your roaster has a subscription-based system, it’s fine.
 But sometimes small coffee roasting companies don’t have enough sales and they have to keep coffee longer on the shelf.

-Lavazza Super Espresso
+Lavazza Espresso Super Crema

 Lavazza Espresso Super Crema is one of the most popular espresso beans on the market.
 It is a bestseller on Amazon, and people are leaving rave reviews.
 Italians are renowned for their espresso, and good coffee goes beyond business in Italy.
 It's just a matter of pride.

-We often associate big corporations with over efficient processes, to improve profits.
-Big coffee roasters have the advantage of improving on many aspects of selection, roasting, packaging and distribution.
+We often associate big corporations with over-efficient processes, to improve profits.
+Big coffee roasters have the advantage of improving on many aspects of selection, roasting, packaging, and distribution.
 These improved processes help both the business and us the consumers.

 Blends vs. Single Origin